 If you or a loved one were injured in a collision with a commercial truck, the Robinette Legal Group, LLC can help.
 We can investigate the accident and find out who is legally responsible for your injuries.
 Call (304) 594-1800 now for your free case review with one of our experienced attorneys.

 Although it is not mandatory to hire a personal injury attorney, having one by your side can lead to a stronger case.
 An attorney will know exactly how to negotiate with an insurance company for maximum financial compensation for your injuries.
 Your lawyer will ensure you fully understand all of your legal options and know what your case is worth.
 An attorney will also be able to give you greater peace of mind during a difficult time by handling complex legal actions for you while you recuperate.

-Truck maintenance is one of the many responsibilities a trucking company has in keeping the public safe from traffic accidents.
+Truck maintenance is one of the many responsibilities a trucking company has in keeping the public safe from traffic accidents and avoiding charges of negligence.
 Fleet maintenance by a commercial carrier is critical for ensuring the reasonable safety of its trucks.
 Inadequate fleet maintenance – often due to carelessness on the part of the trucking company or an intentional effort to save time or money – can lead to dangerous equipment malfunctions and truck breakdowns in transit.

 Inadequate truck maintenance can lead to many dangerous issues with a big rig, such as: